Piano, Harpsichord, OrganTANYA BANNISTER - Piano

 DELANA THOMSEN - Piano

 B.M., Southern Illinois University, Edwardsville; M.M..
 Manhattan School of Music.
 Studied: Ruth Slenczynka, Arthur Balsam, Dalmo Carra, Elizabeth Moschetti.
 Former Staff Accompanist: Juilliard, Mannes, Aspen Music Festival, Meadowmount, Eleanor Lawrence Flute Seminars.
 Pianist for Ivan Galamian, Dorothy Delay, Sally Thomas, Leonard Rose, Channing Robbins, Eleanor Lawrence, Uta Graf.
-Performances: Carnegie Recital Hall, Noontime concerts Trinity Church, St. Paul's Chapel, Juilliard and numerous recitals throughout the NY area and USA, Iceland and the Chamber Music Society of Iceland; Soloist 'Collegium for Chamber Music', Bulgaria.
-Former: pianist and Assistant Conductor, The Dalton Chorale; Music Director and Choir Conductor: Hillsdale Methodist Church; Pianist: Hudson Valley Choral Society.
-Master classes in Iceland and Bulgaria.
-Piano faculty: Manhattan School of Music Pre-College.
+Performances: Carnegie Recital Hall, Noontime concerts Trinity Church, St. Paul's Chapel, Juilliard and numerous recitals throughout the NY area and USA; Abroad: Iceland and the Chamber Music Society of Iceland; Soloist 'Collegium for Chamber Music', Bulgaria, & InterHarmony Music Festival Italy.
+Former: pianist and Assistant Conductor, The Dalton Chorale; Pianist: Hudson Valley Choral Society.
+Master classes in Iceland, Bulgaria, Italy.
+Piano faculty: Manhattan School of Music PreCollege; InterHarmony Music Festival Arcidosso, Italy.